epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 8. Questions for TAs
 We thought at two different ways to compute the healthy diet score:
 - only take into account the energy from carbs (energy-carbs) and the entropy of nutrients (H<sub>energy-nutrients</sub>), the two-highest correlated factors with the prevalence of diabetes, as seen in the paper
-- use the recommendations from [WHO] (https://www.who.int/news-room/fact-sheets/detail/healthy-diet): total fat should not exceed 30% of total energy intake, intake of saturated fats should be less than 10% of total energy intake, limiting intake of free sugars to less than 10% of total energy intake, keeping salt intake to less than 5 g per day, etc...
+- use the recommendations from the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/healthy-diet): total fat should not exceed 30% of total energy intake, intake of saturated fats should be less than 10% of total energy intake, intake of free sugars should be less than 10% of total energy intake, salt intake should be less than 5 g per day, etc...
+The problem with the latter is: how can we validate that the computed healthy diet score is representative of the people health?